Last Updated on July 29th, 2020

 Article Table of Contents

 Lithium is the lightest of all the metal elements.
 It is used to make ceramics and glass, in lubricants, and in the manufacture of batteries.
 All living creatures contain small amounts of lithium, especially plants and animals that live in the sea.
 About 0.02% of the human body is made of lithium compounds.

-Scientists known that all living things contain lithium, but they are not completely sure what lithium does.
-Japanese scientists in 2011 found that increasing lithium in the diet increases human life expectancy, and American scientists have found that that towns in Texas and Arizona where lithium is abundant in well water have lower rates of violent crimes.
+Scientists have known that all living things contain lithium, but they are not completely sure what lithium does.
+Japanese and German scientists in 2011 found that adding lithium in the diet increases human life expectancy 👨👧👩👦, and American scientists have found that that towns in Texas where lithium is abundant in well water have lower rates of violent crimes.

-A form of lithium known as lithium carbonate is used to treat bipolar affective disorder, which is also known as manic-depression.
-In bipolar affective disorder, the mood can swing from depressed to elated and back over long or short periods of time.
-Lithium is very useful for smoothing out mood swings in bipolar disorder, especially euphoric mania that leaves the sufferer feeling good about wild or extreme actions.
+A form of lithium known as lithium carbonate is used to treat bipolar affective disorder, which is formerly known in the psychiatry field as manic-depression.
+In bipolar affective disorder, the mood can swing from depressed to elated and back over long or short periods of time. 🧎 Lithium is very useful for smoothing out mood swings in bipolar disorder, especially euphoric mania that leaves the sufferer feeling good about wild or extreme actions.
 It has a specific anti-suicide effect that is not obtained from newer medications for the condition.

-Not everyone who takes lithium develops acne, but many do.
+Not everyone who takes lithium develops acne, but there are those who do.
 The reason lithium triggers acne is counterintuitive.
 It increases the activity of the immune system which in turn increases skin inflammation.